Arrested at Airport

 In California, if you are caught with a gun in the security line, the TSA will alert the police.
 The police can choose to arrest you if you are carrying the gun illegally, or if they suspect you intend to use it dangerously.

 Ammunition can be checked with your gun.
-For more information, see the TSA website.
-You can only be arrested for bringing ammunition on an airplane if you appear like you intend to use it in some way.
+For more information, refer to the TSA website.
+You can only be arrested for bringing ammunition on an airplane if it appears you intend to use it in some way.
 Otherwise, it should be treated like a prohibited “street legal” item.

 Replica guns are not allowed in carry-on luggage because if seen in the cabin, they may cause panic.
 Replicas, and not bullet guns, such as airsoft or paintball guns, can be checked in a hard case, but they do not need to be declared as actual firearms do.